wheelroom/wheelroom/packages/boilerplate/docs/how-it-works.md

   each path.
 - Page queries have `type: 'page'` defined.
 These entries have a `path` attribute.
-- Page queries return a `pathName` attribute to build named paths for easy site localization.
 - Graphql `ids` for page content are added to the page context of each page template.
 Eg `pageId`, `globalsId` or `articleId`.
 - Once all page templates are ready, Gatsby scans the `src` folder to build a